 * * Snap Fitness Australia Personal Trainer of the Year 2012 * *

 Hi there!
 Are you looking for a personal trainer in Morningside?
-I am a registered Personal Trainer with over 14 years experience working in the fitness industry.
+I am a registered Personal Trainer with nearly 15 years experience working in the fitness industry.

 My qualifications include Certificate III & IV in Fitness, Apply First Aid & CPR, as well as certifications in Fitness for Older Adults, Rehab Trainer, Pre & Post Natal Exercise, Boxing Training for PT’s, Nutrition for Sport, IAPC’s Bodybuilding & Contest Preparation and Altitude Training Instructor Level 1.